Art-afk/FileCoder/README.md

-# FileCoder
+# FileEncoderApp
-simple FileCoder use java
+simple FileEncoderApp use java